Mikejo5000/vsts-docs-pr/docs/build-release/apps/nodejs/build-gulp.md

 # Build your Node.js app with Gulp

+**VSTS | TFS 2018 | TFS 2017 Update 3**

-Follow these steps to quickly set up a CI process for your Node.js app using VSTS.
+Follow these steps to quickly set up a CI process for your Node.js app using Visual Studio Team Services (VSTS) or Team Foundation Server (TFS).
 The sample app we use here is a Node server that echoes "Hello world".
 Tests for the app are written using mocha framework.
 A gulp file is used to run the tests and to convert the results into junit format so that they can be published to VSTS or TFS.

 ## Prerequisites

 [!INCLUDE [include](../../_shared/ci-cd-prerequisites-vsts.md)]

+* While the simplest way to try this quickstart is to use a VSTS account, you can also use a TFS server instead of a VSTS account.
+Make sure that you have [configured a build agent](../actions/agents/v2-windows.md) for your team project, and that you have Node and Gulp installed on the agent machine.

 ## Get sample app code